Nature's Ways Inspired These Complex Works | Link TV

 No matter how curious and seductive the virtual world gets, there is an irrepressible human need for the actual, experiential, physical and phenomenological.
 Technology creates a tsunami of informational simultaneity and universal connectivity, but also has a paradoxical effect of personal isolation and cognitive noise pollution.
 As we engage the world through tiny, flat, bright, mediated portals at lightning speed, our capacity for slower, perhaps quieter, richer, riskier, direct, durational intimacy with the real world suffers.

-These artists choose to take the long way around, to meaningfully make their own techniques needlessly hard on themselves, eschewing shortcuts and redefining the term “process-based.”
+The Slow Time series looks at artists who choose to take the long way around, to meaningfully make their own techniques needlessly hard on themselves, eschewing shortcuts and redefining the term “process-based.”
 They practice radical patience in their creative output and thereby infuse their art with inherent meaning in its form beyond the aspect of aesthetic content.

 What is the opposite of a Google Watch?
 Is it a messy ceramics studio?
 A vinyl record?
 A polaroid camera?
 Dadaism?
 Arte povera?
 For these artists, with influences from Mark Dion to Andy Goldsworthy, Ernst Haeckel to John Muir, the answer grows in a garden of wilderness.